galactixx/tomlkit-extras/README.md

 # tomlkit-extras
 ![Tests](https://github.com/galactixx/tomlkit-extras/actions/workflows/continuous_integration.yaml/badge.svg)

-**TOMLKit Extras** is a Python package that extends the functionality of [TOMLKit](https://github.com/sdispater/tomlkit), allowing for advanced manipulation, validation, and introspection of TOML files.
+**tomlkit-extras** is a Python package that extends the functionality of [tomlkit](https://github.com/sdispater/tomlkit), allowing for advanced manipulation, validation, and introspection of TOML files.
 This package provides enhanced capabilities for handling comments, nested structures, and other nuanced elements within TOML files.

 ## 📦 **Installation**

-To install TOMLKit Extras, run the following command:
+To install tomlkit-extras, run the following command:

 ```bash
 pip install tomlkit-extras